Answers to questions about requirements, applications, and more.

 If it has been at least two consecutive semesters since you attended WSU, you will need to reapply.
 You can access the online application, and will be required to provide official transcripts from all of the colleges you have attended since leaving WSU.

 Can I finish my WSU degree without returning to campus?

 Yes, that is possible.
 If the courses you need to graduate are offered through WSU’s Global Campus, and if you have earned at least 27 total college credits, you can complete your WSU degree online.
 If you certified the major you want to finish, contact the academic department to determine the classes you need.
 If you haven’t certified the major you want, contact your advisor to see what general education requirements and major prerequisites you need.
-When you’ve determined what courses you need, contact the Global Campus to verify that they’re available, and then apply through the Global Campus program.
+When you’ve determined what courses you need, contact the Global Campus to verify that they’re available.

 If I decide to change majors, how do I get an advisor in my new major?

 If your field of study has changed since you left WSU, contact the Academic Success and Career Center (ASCC).
 They’ll advise you on general education/University common requirements and major prerequisites.

 After we’ve received your application and official transcripts from all colleges you have attended, the Office of Admissions will make an admission decision.
 The Office of Admissions will also determine the total number of transferable college credits, your cumulative grade point average in the transferable work, and which University common requirements (UCORE) you have completed.
 Courses that are applicable to your major will be evaluated after you enroll at WSU, by the department you plan to major in.